niallbee/capstone/guides/day-2/guide-3-webserver-database.md

 - Postgres database
 - Firewall rules

 This session will create a new module for the webserver and its database.
+The webserver deployed here will be used to host a python web application that will be able to connect to the postgres database.
+We will deploy the web app as part of the Jenkins pipeline on day 3.

 ## Prerequisites
-Before completing this session you should have completed guide 1 as this contains the inital set up of our Terraform configuration.
+Before completing this session you should have completed [Guide 1](LINK) as this contains the inital set up of our Terraform configuration.

-## Getting Started
-1. Open your playpen repo in VS Code checkout the branch you used in the previous session

-2. You should already be authenticated with GCP and Terraform Cloud from completing the previous Guide 1.
-If you would like a you would like a refresher please look at [Getting Started - Guide 1](LINK)
+Please ensure that you have completed the [Getting Started](https://github.com/lbg-cloud-platform/playpen-incubationlab-capstone-project/blob/main/README.md) section and are on the branch you created with the folder `capstone-project`

 ## Setting up the project